Other energy companies reviews

 It’s the first time we’ve been able to include Boost in our annual energy company survey and it scores reasonably well – but not outstandingly – on the range of measures we asked its customers to rate.

 Boost's customers were less impressed with the accuracy of its bills and helping them understand and reduce their energy use though, which are areas for improvement as the company grows.

 Boost’s parent company, Ovo Energy, scored better overall and finished in sixth position.
 Find out more about Ovo Energy.

 Other firms have much lower levels of complaints, but Boost solved those it received very quickly.
 In fact 95% of complaints were solved on the same or next working day in the first six months of 2018.

-The fastest firm answered the phone in just 10 seconds on average, though the slowest kept customers waiting nearly half an hour.
+The fastest firm – So Energy – answered the phone in just 38 seconds on average, though the slowest kept customers waiting more than 20 minutes.

 Boost is installing smart prepayment meters for customers, though it also sells tariffs for traditional pay-as-you-go meters.

 Cons: Customers are less impressed about its bills’ accuracy or its efforts to help them understand and reduce energy use, when compared with other suppliers